lwes/lwes-dotnet/README.txt

 along with LWES.net.
 If not, see <http://www.gnu.org/licenses/>.

 __________________
+2009-08-21 Version 0.1.3520.28281 ALPHA - Dropped the dependency on the
+	CommonServiceLocator

+	I've chosen to remove the dependency on the CommonServiceLocator since the same result can be achieved by introducing an adapter strategy (Org.Lwes.IoCAdapter).
+	This approach is similar, but for developers downloading the source, they will be able to compile and go without regard to whether the codeplex library is already on their machine.
+I made this choice because I switch back and forth between two computers with quite different setups.
+Frankly I got tired of fixing the reference to the external library.

+	VMs: My previous commentary talked a bit about issues related to virtual machine's virtual network connections.
+Since I wrote those notes I've had complete success by disabling the virtual network connections and using only bridged connections to the underlying (physical) network. ~Phillip (cerebralkungfu)
+__________________
 2009-08-13 Version 0.1.* ALPHA - Happy Birthday to me: LWES .NET Binding (LWES.net).

 	This is the initial check-in - it remains a work in progress.
 I've been working